Tempo logotype

 Variability and ranged estimation

 Risk involves the probability of an event occurring and the probability of an outcome if such an event occurs, otherwise known as the severity.
-Risk assessments and risk management plans will identify the triggering event, the probability of the triggering event happening, the likely effect or outcome, and the severity of the outcome.
-Then, risk mitigation and contingencies are identified.
+Risk assessments, risk registers, and risk management plans will identify the triggering event, the probability of the triggering event happening, the likely effect or outcome, and the severity of the outcome.

 Uncertainty and ranged estimation

-• A key project team member with unique skills resigns.
+• A key team member with unique skills resigns mid-project.

-• A vendor or supplier you rely upon for co-development files for bankruptcy and temporarily closes.
+• A vendor you depend on for co-development files for bankruptcy.

-• Your company is hacked and all access to company servers is blocked for three days.
+• A cyberattack blocks access to company servers for several days.

-Could you have predicted these events?
-Yes.
-Should you – probably not.
-Do what you can to convert as much uncertainty as practical to risk and leave the cataclysmic uncertainty to chance.
+Could you predict those events?
+Maybe.
+Should you build a schedule around them?
+Probably not.
+Convert as much uncertainty as practical into identified risk, and leave the truly cataclysmic scenarios to chance.

-If you do an internet search on “representing uncertainty in project schedules” most of the results address risk, not true unknown unknown uncertainty.
-And, most address the topic with the application of ranged estimation and PERT.
+Most internet searches for "representing uncertainty in project schedules" return results about risk – not true unknown-unknown uncertainty.
+And, most address the topic with the application of ranged estimation and three-point estimating.

-One application of uncertainty in the context of the Cone of Uncertainty arises in rolling wave project planning wherein the current phase of a project is scrutinized, and a detailed schedule created but a later phase of the project is not and only represented by one high level task, summary task, or phase as a placeholder.
-Rolling wave planning, a form of progressive elaboration, is often used when there is a high rate of discovery and acquisition of new knowledge early in the project that will dramatically impact later phases of the project.
+Rolling wave planning, a form of progressive elaboration , is often used when there is a high rate of discovery and acquisition of new knowledge early in the project that will dramatically impact later phases of the project.

 Phase 1 may have every known task assigned and estimated while Phases 2 and on are represented as one task each with a ranged estimate like 4 to 6 months.